eWaterCycle/era5cli/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~
 era5cli is available as a package in `PyPI <https://pypi.org/project/era5cli/>`_.

-To install from PyPI, the following command can be used:
+To install from PyPI, use the following command:
 ::

    pip install era5cli